oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Once enabled on a user's mailbox, the activities subject to audit appear within the Office 365 audit log.
 This information is then available for security to review and run analysis.
 It is recommended that this audit log be exported to a centralised logging service.
 The Microsoft Purview Audit (Premium) service requires the "Microsoft 365 Advanced Auditing" license allocated to each user in the tenant.

-Mailbox Auditing Design Decisions for all agencies and implementation types.
+Mailbox Auditing Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Mailbox Auditing | Configured | An event log auditing process, and supporting event log auditing procedures, is developed and implemented covering the scope and schedule of audits, what constitutes a violation of security policy, and actions to be taken when violations are detected, including reporting requirements.
-Centralised Logging Facility | Not Configured | Agencies should consider their operational and security requirements around the use of a SIEM separately to the implementation of the blueprint. <br>This design will implement Microsoft Purview Audit (Premium) which can retain Exchange, SharePoint and Azure Active Directory audit records for up to ten years with audit log retention.
+Centralised Logging Facility | Not Configured | Organisations should consider their operational and security requirements around the use of a SIEM separately to the implementation of the blueprint. <br>This design will implement Microsoft Purview Audit (Premium) which can retain Exchange, SharePoint and Azure Active Directory audit records for up to ten years with audit log retention.
 These technologies also send alert emails to Global Administrators and selected Office 365 administrators.

-Mailbox Auditing configuration applicable to all agencies and implementation types.
+Mailbox Auditing configuration applicable to all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---